wisniewskikr/chrisblog-it-java-springboot/others/security/keycloak/springboot3-api-rest-security-resourceserver-authorizationcodepkce-keycloak-users/README.md

 * **REST API**: A REST API (Representational State Transfer API) is a web service that allows systems to communicate over HTTP using standard methods like GET, POST, PUT, and DELETE.
 It follows REST principles, ensuring scalability, statelessness, and resource-based interactions, typically using JSON or XML for data exchange.
 * **Keycloak**: Keycloak is an open-source identity and access management solution that provides authentication, authorization, and user management for applications and services.
 It supports Single Sign-On (SSO), social logins, multi-factor authentication, and integration with LDAP and Active Directory.
 * **Resource Server**: is a Spring Boot starter that provides auto-configuration and dependencies to build an OAuth2 resource server.
 It enables authentication and authorization by validating access tokens issued by an OAuth2 authorization server.
-* **Authorization Code Grant**: it is an OAuth 2.0 flow used for securely obtaining an access token.
-It is commonly used by web and mobile apps that need to authenticate users via a third-party authorization server.
+* **Authorization Code With PKCE (Proof Key for Code Exchange)**: it is an OAuth 2.0 extension that enhances security by preventing authorization code interception attacks.
+It replaces client secrets with a dynamically generated code verifier and a code challenge, ensuring that only the original client can exchange the authorization code for an access token.
+This is especially useful for mobile and public clients where storing secrets securely is impractical.

 Authorization Code Grant steps:
 1. User Authorization – The user is redirected to the authorization server and logs in.